fabriziocominetti/fabriziocominetti.github.io/index.md

 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/fabriziocominetti/football-analytics/tree/main/xG-SerieA-2122)
 [![Open Notebook](https://img.shields.io/badge/Jupyter-Open_Notebook-blue?logo=Jupyter)](projects/xG-serieA_2122.html)

-**Serie A Expected Goals Standing** - Web Scraping and Exploratory Data Analysis
+**Serie A Expected Goals Performance** - Web Scraping and Exploratory Data Analysis

 <p style="color:#727272">Web scraping of data from the FBref website was conducted to analyze the current state of the Serie A Italian football championship using requests and BeautifulSoup.
 At the time of the project, the break for national teams had left the league with 8-9 games remaining, with many situations yet to be determined.
 These final matches could significantly impact the outcome of the season, potentially transforming it from an extraordinary one to a lackluster performance, or vice versa, depending on whether teams achieve their goals.<br />
 The dataset includes traditional football data along with xG, a metric used to assess expected goals for and against each team.</p>